Gelochelidon

 Gelochelidon is a genus of terns.
 It was considered a monotypic genus until the Australian tern was split from the gull-billed tern.

 Taxonomy

-The genus Gelochelidon was introduced in 1830 by the German zoologist Alfred Brehm.
+The genus Gelochelidon was introduced in 1830 by the German zoologist Christian Ludwig Brehm.
 The type species is the gull-billed tern.
 The name combines the Ancient Greek gelaō meaning "to laugh" with khelidōn meaning "swallow".